-Prerequisite: CU101 and a CGPA of 2.0 or higher unless
+Prerequisite: CU101 and a CGPA of 2.0 or higher unless permission is granted by the Executive Chef.

-CU701 - Culinary Industry Externship II
+CU701 - CULINARY INDUSTRY EXTERNSHIP II

 This course provides additional opportunities for real life experiences in an operational restaurant or related business and builds on the skills and techniques covered in previous courses.